solo-io/kdiag/README.md

-Various Diagnostics and Debug Tooling.
+# Various Diagnostics and Debug Tooling.

-Set of tools to make it easier to develop service in kubernetes.
+This plugin contains a set of tools to make it easier to develop service in kubernetes.
 Especially servers / control planes.

+Note:
-Note: most of the tools here (except for logs) require kubernetes 1.23+.
+- Most of the tools here (except for logs) require kubernetes 1.23+.

-Note: This software is beta quality. it seems to work, but there are definitely some bugs lurking around.
+- This software is beta quality.
+It seems to work, but there are definitely some bugs lurking around.

 To install, add kubectl-diag to your PATH; krew install coming soon.